 This Management's Discussion and Analysis, the Budgetary Comparison Schedules, the Analysis of Pension Funding Progress and Contributions from Employer and Other Contributing Entity represent financial information required by the Governmental Accounting Standards Board (GASB) to be presented.
 Such information provides users of this report with additional data that supplements the government-wide statements, fund financial statements and notes to the financial statements.
-The Township adopted an annual appropriated budget for its General Fund, Sewer Fund, Highway Fund, Sinking Fund, and Stormwater Management Fund.
+The Township adopted an annual appropriated budget for its General Fund, Sewer Fund, Highway Fund, and Sinking Fund.
+The budgets for the Library and Fire Funds are presented with the General Fund.